euthayna/euthayna/README.md

 ### About Me
 👩‍🎓  I'm a Computer Engineer

-👩🏻‍💻  Working as a Software Developer at **O Agro** with an amazing team
+👩🏻‍💻  Working as a Software Developer to an American company

 ⚡️ Fun Fact: I studied 3 years of Electronic Engineering

-🌱 Currently learning Flutter

 ### How to reach me
  <code><a href="https://twitter.com/thaynaalmeng">